 Non-toxic living just makes plain sense to you.
 But your husband?
-Or roommates?
+Your children?
+Or your housemates?
 Not so much.
+And that can be super frustrating for sure.
 Learn how to get your family on board with these 5 simple tips!

 Have you started your journey to a non-toxic home?